 Choose a toothpaste with fluoride in it.

-A concentrated fluoride treatment or preventive sealant could be helpful if you have already suffered minor enamel erosion and are looking to prevent additional loss.
+A concentrated fluoride treatment or preventive sealant could be helpful if you are looking to prevent additional loss.

-The best way to keep your teeth healthy is to preserve the strong enamel that naturally protects them.
-To learn more about enamel-strengthening treatments available to you, schedule a consultation with Dr. James Fondriest by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
+The best way to take care of your teeth is to preserve the strong enamel that naturally protects them.
+To learn more about enamel strengthening treatments available to you, schedule a consultation with Dr. James Fondriest by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.